Fan77Fan/HistNucleusSeg/README.md

 cells/nucleus demonstrate different imaging characteristics.
 We can see that the model is better at classifying nucleus that have strong intensity values, worse otherwise.
+The high performance variation in between folds suggests that our data may have consisted several subtypes of cells.
-To solve this in the future, we could include features that incoporate some description shape in a larger scale.
+To solve this in the future, we could include features that incoporate some description of shape in a larger scale.
-We could either apply level-set methods on the current classification result, or simply use convolutional neural network methods.
+We could either apply level-set methods on the current classification result, and use that as input features in our cascaded classifiers, or simply use convolutional neural network methods.

 [Some further reading]:https://www.histology.leeds.ac.uk/cell/nucleus.php